 This is the part of the procedure which the visa applicant must meet.
 The 457 visa applicant must be able to select an occupation from the current 457 visa skill list (Short Term Skilled Occupation List (STSOL).

 457 visa applicants from all countries except NZ, USA, Ireland United Kingdom and Canada must meet an average of IELTS of 5 with nothing lower than 4.5 in any of the 4 components.

 457 visa applicants must have relevant skills and preferably experience to carry out the nominated 457 visa occupation.
 Certain occupations from certain countries (both listed in the TRA 457 visa skill assessment guidelines) require a 457 skills assessment prior to visa grant .

 457 visa applicants seeking nomination in occupations or industries which require licensing or registration must show that they have the necessary license or registration or have applied within 28 days of approval.

 457 visa applicants are responsible for their own 457 medical insurance and are required to show a letter from an acceptable health insurer before a visa will be approved.
 We can assist you in selection of a health insurer.
 See my 457 visa blog for more details.

 Processing and Cost

 As with all visa categories, processing times vary from office to office and from time to time, subject to DIBP workloads.
-Currently nominations are being processed within 2-3 weeks and complete visa applications where the sponsor is already approved is between 3-4 weeks.
-Sponsorships lodged without query are being decided within 2-4 weeks, often sooner.
+Currently nominations are being processed within 2-3 weeks and complete visa applications where the sponsor is already approved is between 4-6 weeks.
+Sponsorships lodged without query are being decided within 4 weeks, sometimes sooner.